 The Regional Water Availability (RWA) Rule was adopted by the SFWMD on February 16, 2007.
 The RWA limits raw water withdrawals from the Biscayne Aquifer to the maximum quantity withdrawn during any consecutive five years preceding April 2006.
 Cities needing additional water supplies are required to seek sources that are not dependent upon the Everglades for recharge.
 These alternative water supply solutions include recycling water, using reclaimed water to recharge the Biscayne Aquifer, or drawing water from the deeper Floridan Aquifer.
-As a result of the RWA Rule, the City's CUP provides for the following in
+As of April 13, 2010, the RWA Rule limits the City's Biscayne Aquifer withdrawal from its wells to 8.51 mgd on an annual average day basis and 9.18 mgd on a maximum month basis.